Mount Holyoke College

 - Property of Keys and One Cards.
 Keys and One Cards are the property of Mount Holyoke College and are on loan to the student.
 Keys and One Cards are not to be duplicated, loaned, or transferred.
 Should keys be lost or stolen, contact the Office of Residential Life or Campus Police immediately.
 If a students One Card is lost or stolen, they should contact Auxiliary Services or Campus Police immediately.
 A student’s failure to return the keys at the end of your semester/year in residence at Mount Holyoke College or in the event they change rooms will result in a charge of at least $75.00.

 - Room Damage.
 Residential Life and Facilities Management assess the condition of each room at the beginning of the academic year.
 This assessment indicates the physical state of the room and all of its contents at the time of the student's arrival in the fall.
 Any missing furniture or change in the state of the room or its facilities beyond reasonable wear will be billed to the student.
 Students will be charged for actual labor and replacement costs for major repair to a room.
-A $100 cleaning fee is assessed if personal belongings or trash are left behind in the residence hall room when they vacate at the end of the year.
+A $150 cleaning fee is assessed if personal belongings or trash are left behind in the residence hall room when they vacate at the end of the year.
 Any painting of student rooms or College furnishings is prohibited.
-There will be a $400 fee for any painting in a student room or on College furniture.
+There will be a minimum $400 fee for any painting in a student room or on College furniture.

 IV.
 Personal Safety/Safety of Others